"Javelinas de Tubac"

 Photo courtesy of the Tubac Chamber of Commerce.

 On March 30th there was a workshop for the artists to learn how to work with their javelina (s).
-At a reception that evening the artists and sponsors met.
+At an evening reception the artists and sponsors met.
 To make this project possible individuals, couples, galleries, and businesses became sponsors.
 Click here and scroll about 1/2 way down the page to see who these wonderful folks are!

 Victor is pictured here with his sponsors, Dick and Mary Lou.
-Thanks to them he has a javelina to work on.
+Thanks to them he had a javelina to work on.

 And now for the fun part!
 Pondering what to do and the doing....